bitmuster/gitkatas/rebase-interactive/README.md

 ## The task

+Dr. Jekyll and Mr. Hide are working on a logbook while they do science They commit on their own branchs.
+Merge those branchs into one

 You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.

 1. Which branches exist?